maxwxzheng/cs230-code-examples/README.md

 ## First Time Setup

 Make sure your python3 version is python3.6.
+This repo does not work with python3.7.

 ### Setup Main Module